 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Mobile homes, or what’s now referred to as manufactured homes, may be an attractive option for Florida residents looking for an affordable or flexible living option.
 Florida has one of the largest manufactured housing markets in the U.S., with 3,535 homes produced in 2021, alone, according to the Manufactured Housing Institute’s 2022 report.
 Occupancy in these housing communities also increased, experiencing between 0.5 and 0.8 percent growth.
 If you have a mobile home or are considering purchasing one, Bankrate’s insurance editorial team can help you understand your coverage options.

 What is a mobile home?

-A mobile home is built in a factory and moved to a home site (typically a mobile home park) where other mobile homes are situated — hence it being labeled as “mobile.”
-It is designed to move, at least in the initial stages, although doing so can be a slow and laborious process.
+A mobile home is built in a factory and then moved to a home site (typically a mobile home park) where other mobile homes are situated — hence its “mobile” label.
+It is designed to move — at least in the initial stages — although doing so can be a slow and laborious process.